debiki/talkyard/README.md

 1. Compile all Scala files, start the server, as follows:

    Point your browser to http://localhost/.
-This sends a request to Play Framework (port 9000), and Play Framework then starts compiling Scala files.
-This can take a while.
-   The browser will show a 502 Bad Gateway error message (because Play didn't reply because it's not really running yet — it's compiling stuff).
+This sends a request to the Docker container named 'web', in which Nginx listens on port 80.
+Nginx sends the request to Play Framework in the 'app' container, port 9000.
+Play Framework then starts compiling Scala files; this takes a while — so the browser will show a 502 Bad Gateway error message (because Play didn't reply because it's busy compiling stuff).

    Eventually, when done compiling, Play Framework will start.
 Then this message will get logged: